rsalmei/alive-progress/README.md

 ```

 The values accepted are:
-- `force_tty=True` -> enables animations, and auto-detects Jupyter Notebooks!
+- `force_tty=True` -> always enables animations, and auto-detects Jupyter Notebooks!
-- `force_tty=False` -> disables animations, keeping only the final receipt
+- `force_tty=False` -> always disables animations, keeping only the final receipt
-- `force_tty=None` (default) -> auto select, according to the terminal's tty state
+- `force_tty=None` (default) -> auto detect, according to the terminal's tty state

-You can also set it system-wide using the `config_handler`, then you won't need to pass that manually in all `alive_bar` calls.
+You can also set it system-wide using `config_handler`, so you don't need to pass it manually anymore.

-Do note that PyCharm's console and Jupyter notebooks are heavily instrumented and thus have more overhead, so the outcome may not be as fluid as you would expect; and on top of that Jupyter notebooks do not support ANSI Escape Codes, so I had to develop some workarounds, to emulate functions like "clear the line" and "clear from cursor".

-> To see `alive_bar` animations as I intended, always prefer a full-fledged terminal.
+> Do note that PyCharm's console and Jupyter notebooks are heavily instrumented and thus have much more overhead, so the outcome may not be as fluid as you would expect.
+On top of that, Jupyter notebooks do not support ANSI Escape Codes, so I had to develop some workarounds to emulate functions like "clear the line" and "clear from cursor"...
+To see the fluid and smooth `alive_bar` animations as I intended, always prefer a full-fledged terminal.

 ## Interesting facts